sematext/docs/docs/logs/syslog-ng.md

 ### IP-based Authentication

-The alternate method for authentication is by pre-authorizing your public IP in Logsene's UI.
+The alternate method for authentication is by pre-authorizing your public IP in Logs Management App's UI.
 [Here is a complete guide](authorizing-ips-for-syslog) on how to do that.
 If you choose this path, you don't need the template() statement from the code snippets below.